We Connect Franklin County Families

-Our highly trained and experienced service coordinators will visit to gain a full understanding of a person's challenges and opportunities for growth.
+Our highly trained and experienced Service Coordinators believe in fully accessible, person-centered services.
+Service Coordinators design visits in the office, in the home, out in the community or at a provider's location to gain a full understanding of a person's challenges and opportunities for growth.

 We connect to resources like: employment, transportation, therapies, summer camps, day programming, supportive living and personal assistance.

-We raise public awareness and help attain funding for the services provided in our region, supported by primarily by county taxes.
+We raise public awareness and our Board of Directors oversees funding requests for a portion of the services provided in our region, supported primarily by county taxes.

 The Franklin County SB40 Resource Board is searching for volunteers to serve on the Due Process Committee.
 This committee ensures that individuals receiving services from Franklin County SB40 Resource Board exercise or are assisted in exercising all rights under the United States Constitution as well as those stated in statute.
 The committee meets on the third Tuesday of each month at 10:00 am to review and ensure due process has occurred when rights restrictions or limitations are imposed.